 commits an offence.

-Penalty: $1 500 or 18 months’ imprisonment, or both.
+Penalty for this subsection: imprisonment for 18 months and a fine of $9 000.

 (2) Where it is proved in proceedings under subsection (1) that a person has done or attempted to do an act which would contravene the subsection unless done with the permission of the superintendent or the chief executive officer, the onus shall be on the person charged to prove that he had that permission.